i-MSCP/plugins/incubator/InstantSSH/README.md

 #### Ubuntu Lucid

-The the **pam_chroot.so** module provided libpam-chroot package from the Ubuntu Lucid repository is buggy.
-For instance, you can see such a log in the /var/log/auth.log:
+The **pam_chroot.so** module provided by the libpam-chroot package from the Ubuntu Lucid repository is buggy.
+For instance, you can see those logs in the /var/log/auth.log:

 	...
 	Oct 13 21:04:31 lucid sshd[1509]: PAM unable to dlopen(/lib/security/pam_chroot.so): /lib/security/pam_chroot.so: undefined symbol: __stack_chk_fail_local